 Some people choose never to change their body and others choose to make many changes.
-Know that whatever the person closest to you chooses is what is right for them.
+Know that whatever the person closest to you chooses, their decisions are right for them.
 There are a lot of ways that someone can transition physically.
 Hormones are responsible for giving people "masculine" or "feminine" body characteristics.
 Testosterone is a hormone mostly responsible for giving someone facial hair and body hair, a deeper voice, and broader shoulders.
-Estrogen and progesterone are hormones mostly responsible for giving someone wider hips, certain body fat distribution, and less body hair and facial hair.
+Estrogen and progesterone are hormones mostly responsible for giving someone wider hips, softer skin, and a certain body fat distribution.

 If someone is assigned "male" at birth and wants to appear more feminine, they may choose to get on hormone replacement therapy (HRT).
-This could involve getting on a testosterone suppressant (which stops your body from making testosterone) and getting on estrogen and progesterone medication.
+This could involve getting on a testosterone suppressant (which mostly stops their body from making testosterone) and getting on estrogen and progesterone medication.
 If someone is assigned "female" at birth and wants to appear more masculine, they may choose to get on hormone replacement therapy (HRT).
 This would involve taking testosterone, which will naturally suppress their body's production of estrogen and progesterone.
 There are also a variety of surgeries a person can choose from (if they want surgery at all) to change their chest, face, genitals, and/or fat distribution.